You can carry out certain changes without planning permission using permitted development rights.

 You can get the latest general advice from the Planning Portal or by clicking the logo above.

 Rules allowing larger single-storey rear extensions to be built under permitted development previously referred to completion of the scheme by 30 May 2019.
 This has now been made permanent and importantly the building does not have to be completed by a fixed date.
 This also applies to previously determined applications.
 View the Statutory Instrument 2019 No. 907 download for further details.
+A fee came into effect in 2019.
+See the latest fees on the Planning Portal

 For more information, view Extensions and follow the link on the Planning Portal to the neighbour consultation scheme.